 Even if you have never felt the need to understand numbers before, this book will come to your aid.
 It will help you understand the basic numbers and how you can eventually be master of it.

 You can’t understand finance unless you have the foundational knowledge of accounting.
-This book will teach you how you can understand balance sheet, cash flow statement, income statement and annual reports.
+This book will teach you how you can understand the balance sheetsBalance SheetsA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
+It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company., cash flow statementsCash Flow StatementsStatement of Cash flow is a statement in financial accounting which reports the details about the cash generated and the cash outflow of the company during a particular accounting period under consideration from the different activities i.e., operating activities, investing activities and financing activities., income statement, and annual reports.
 Everybody who has read this book has transformed their way of looking at finance altogether.
 But there’s one warning sign.
-The text is dense and you need to make effort to read every chapter.
-However, if you’re eager to learn finance, that won’t be any issue.
+The text is dense, and you need to make an effort to read every chapter.
+However, if you’re eager to learn finance, that won’t be an issue.

-Here are the reasons for which you should buy the finance for non finance book –
+Here are the reasons for which you should buy the finance for the non-finance book –

-- If you don’t understand numbers at all, you would find it invaluable as it’s full of case studies, concepts, terminologies and glossaries.
+- If you don’t understand numbers at all, you will find it invaluable as it’s full of case studies, concepts, terminologies, and glossaries.

 #3 – Finance for Non-Financial Managers and small business owners